Ole Saetrum Opgaard, MD, PhD, FACE

 After heading research projects between the University of Lund in Sweden and the Erasmus University of Rotterdam, The Netherlands, Dr. Saetrum Opgaard came to the United States with an invitation to do hormonal research at the University of California, Irvine, sponsored by the National Institutes of Health (NIH).
 In order to become a licensed physician in the US, he completed the United States Medical Licensing Exams (USMLE), followed by the necessary Internship- and Residency training.
 Immediately afterwards, he completed a two year Fellowship in Endocrinology, Diabetes and Metabolism at the University of California, Irvine.

 Dr. Saetrum Opgaard's main areas of expertise are hormonal disturbances and diabetes, and his more recent research has been on metabolism and the effects of estrogen and growth hormone.
-He has extensive experience in the treatment of thyroid-diseases, and is accredited by the American Association of Clinical Endocrinologists to perform thyroid ultrasound and thyroid biopsy.
+He has extensive experience in the treatment of thyroid, pituitary and adrenal diseases.

 Knowledge, dedication, respect and integrity